brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/postgresql.md

 	object jsonb not null
 );

--- NOTE: These are recommended indices, depending on how this table is being -- used, you might want to change these. create index idx_device_up_received_at on device_up(received_at);
+-- NOTE: These are example indices, depending on how this table is being -- used, you might want to change these. create index idx_device_up_received_at on device_up(received_at);
 create index idx_device_up_dev_eui on device_up(dev_eui);